postmanlabs/labs-docs/src/pages/docs/sending-requests/websocket/websocket.md

 ---

 The WebSocket protocol provides a way to exchange data between a client and server over a persistent connection.
 The data can be passed in both directions with low latency and overhead, and without breaking the connection.
-WebSockets provide a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
+WebSockets offers a bidirectional, full-duplex communications channel that operates over HTTP through a single TCP socket connection.
 This means the server can independently send data to the client without the client having to request it, and vice versa.

 In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.